ga-wdi-pvd/ruby-diagnostic/README.md

  ```

 ### Question 2
-What is the command alternative to `irb` you would use to enter the REPL?
+What are the two commands to run and debug Ruby in the REPL?

  ```text
  pry
  ```

 ### Question 3
-How would you assign "Rogue One: A Star Wars Story" to a variable with more than one word?
+How would you assign a `star wars` variable with a value of `Rogue One: A Star Wars Story`?

  ```ruby
 star_wars = "Rogue One: A Star Wars Story"